ct-report/NO/README.md

 **Since June 16th data will no longer be collected from the app.
 Personal data stored in the central database will be deleted as soon as possible.
 Further details [HERE](https://www.fhi.no/en/news/2020/niph-stops-collection-of-personal-data-in-smittestopp/).**

-**Since Semptember 28th FHI started to work on a new contact-tracing app, that will relay on GAEN Apple&Google Exposure Notifications API Framework.
-Further details [HERE](https://www.fhi.no/en/news/2020/niph-starts-work-on-a-new-solution-for-digital-contact-tracing/).**

 Play Store | https://play.google.com/store/apps/details?id=no.simula.smittestopp
 -----------|--------------------------------------------------------------------